fpg2012/sushi/README.md

 taxonomies: ["category", "tag"]
 ```

+> Since v0.2.12, you can use TOML format site configuration.

 | configuration      | value type      | function                                                                                           |
 | ------------------ | --------------- | -------------------------------------------------------------------------------------------------- |
 | `convert_ext`      | array of string | Valid extensions of page file.
 File with extension listed here is considered as page file.         |